abdfaizaan/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/Getting-started-V2.md

 3. When logging into the Hyper-V virtual machines, if a message appears stating **"Press Ctrl+Alt+Delete to unlock"**, navigate to the **Actions** menu in the Virtual Machine Connection window and select the **Ctrl+Alt+Delete** option, as shown in the image below.

     ![Manage Your Virtual Machine](media/login.png)
+    >**Note**: This step only applies if you are using Hyper-V virtual machines from the HostVM.

 4. To copy content from the lab guide and paste it into the Hyper-V virtual machines, navigate to the **Clipboard** option in the Virtual Machine Connection window and select **Type Clipboard Text**.

     ![Manage Your Virtual Machine](media/clipboard.png)
+    >**Note**: This step only applies if you are using Hyper-V virtual machines from the HostVM.

 ## **Lab Duration Extension**